About the Nebraska Promise and Frequently Asked Questions

 - Does Nebraska Promise cover online classes?
 Yes, your tuition will be covered for online classes.

 - Does the Nebraska Promise cover summer classes?
 No, it is not applicable over the summer.
-However, UNL students can qualify for a Summer Tuition Grant.
+However, UNL students may qualify for Summer Financial Aid.

 - Will I need to apply for the Nebraska Promise every year?
-Yes, you must file the FAFSA every year by June 1 and meet the eligibility criteria.
-For the 2022-23 academic year, the FAFSA became available on October 1, 2021 at www.fafsa.gov.
+Yes, you must file the FAFSA every year by May 1 and meet the eligibility criteria.

 More Frequently Asked Questions